scqubits/scqubits/docs/source/guide/guide-noise.rst

 to ``GHz`` (default), then the resulting decay and dephasing times will be given in ``1/GHz = ns``.
 See the :ref:`guide_units` section for more information on how to set global units.

-By default, all noise calculations assume that the qubit Hilbert space is reduced to the lowest two energy levels.
+By default, all coherence time calculations assume that the qubit Hilbert space is reduced to the lowest two energy levels.
 If needed, the user can provide different energy levels as arguments in order to extend the relevant subspace.

 A set of examples that show how to perform a variety of cohrence-times estimates is presented in